sk-ismail/Election-blockchain/Readme.md

-## Building an Election portal DApps using Ethereum blochain and truffle.
+## Building an Election portal DApps using Ethereum blochain , truffle and Ganache.